Matched Betting Bank Account

 Should I use Paypal or Skrill?

-You can certainly use Paypal as most bookmakers accepts Paypal and will give you the Welcome Offer.
+You can certainly use Paypal as most bookmakers accepts Paypal and will give you their Welcome Offer.

-Just be wary of any fees as some bookmakers may charge a deposit fee for using Paypal.
-Additionally, Betfair Exchange charge 2% deposit fee whilst Smarkets do not accept Paypal, so you would still need to use a bank account for your exchanges.
+And also be wary of any fees as some bookmakers may charge a deposit fee for using Paypal.

 Most bookmakers will not give you the free bet for the Welcome Offer if you deposit via Skrill.